 Discuss your personal goals and reasons for wanting to attend University of Lynchburg.

 You can receive your unofficial transfer credit evaluation during your visit.
 Call us at 800.426.8100, ext.
 8300 to schedule an appointment.

 Once we receive your application and application materials, we’ll review them and contact you to let you know of our decision or about any additional items we need.

-In the meantime, transfer applicants can get to know the transfer process at LC a little better with the Transfer Student Guide.
+In the meantime, transfer applicants can get to know the transfer process at Lynchburg a little better with the Transfer Student Guide.